IM56/IM56.github.io/index.md

 ***

 ## About me
-I am a C++ developer with a strong interest in game programming and mathematics.
+I am a C++ developer with a strong interest in game development, particularly graphics programming and low-level optimization.
+I am also interested in applied mathematics and numerical simulations.

+***

+## Education
+* MSc Games Software Development, *Distinction*, Sheffield Hallam University.
+2019
+* BSc Mathematics (Hons), *First class*, University of Sheffield.
+2018

 ***